Richland, OR 97870

 10) Animals must be bedded down in a clean pen and fed and watered appropriately at all times.

 11) All animals must be clean and clipped.
 Sheep must be slick shorn.
 Slick shorn means being shorn no more than four days before showing.

 13) Place points are not paid premium points, but count toward High Point awards.
-Grand Champion, and Champion and Reserve Champion placing do not count toward High Point awards.
+Grand champion, reserve grand champion, champion, and reserve champion placings do not count toward High-Point awards.